heavyk/shake-sphere/glossary.md

 - *land*: [not sure yet]
 - *welcomed*: well comed. climax of sexual intimacy.
 - *strumpet*: one of those 7th ray reflectors where with a little physical reflection, they'll return it. easy to pursuade with a physical contact. (looked down upon, cause these women are not loyal)
-- *bawd*: [not sure, but I think it's] pretty much the same as a strumpet, but in male form (like mercutio 7th ray, dull and narrated, not reflective)
+- *bawd*: [not sure, but I think it's] pretty much the same as a *strumpet*, but in male form (like mercutio 7th ray, dull and narrated, not reflective)
 - *quality*: referring to a *temperment* or *disposition*, but often referrs instead to physical endowment, instead.

 - *temperment*: mood, but more generally referring to the personality of a person: by the way they feel (thier *disposition*)